PhoenixTales/phoenix-docs/vision/gothic-defined.md

 In order to create a gothic drama we have to define what "Gothic" is.
 Contrary to popular belief Gothic is not a mere game and its underlying concept, it is (or to be more precise "it was once supposed to be" and is to us) more than that: It was an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs.

 <p class="suptext">"Other games suck, we make our own".</p>

+In the beginning we will analyse gothic vs. common fantasy.
+In this context we will also deal with gothic horror vs. cosmic horror.
+With this background in mind we'll analyse diverse documents to define principles of gothic-like gamedesign.
+Based on this research we will define what "Gothic" is and we'll make examples of games that fit the definition and how even the official successors of Gothic as a franchise did *not*.

 ## Gothic vs. Common Fantasy